FCWTW/Thesis_code/DAM/README.md

 export BDDA_PATH="/home/wayne/Documents/BDDA"
 export CODE_FOLDER="/home/wayne/Documents/Progress/SCOUT"
 ```
-3. The required packages are listed in the environment.yaml file.
-The model was originally trained using “python=3.8, pytorch=2.0.0, cuda11.8, cudnn8.7.0”.
+2. The required packages are listed in the environment.yaml file.
+The model was originally trained on an NVIDIA GeForce RTX 4090 using Python 3.8, PyTorch 2.0.0, CUDA 11.8, and cuDNN 8.7.0.

-4. The weights pre-trained on BDDA can be found [here]().
+3. The weights pre-trained on BDDA can be found [here]().

-5. You can modify the model type, dataset type, and training parameters in [/config/DAM.yaml]().
+4. You can modify the model type, dataset type, and training parameters in [/config/DAM.yaml]().

-6. Before training or testing, you need to process the BDDA dataset using [mmsegmentation]().
+5. Before training or testing, you need to process the BDDA dataset using [mmsegmentation]().

 ---
 ## Prepare for MM-AU dataset